Nutritional Sciences & Dietetics

 NUSCTX 295Capstone Project in Nutritional Sciences11

-NUSCTX 298Directed Group Studies1-4
+NUSCTX 298Directed Group Studies (Metabolism)2-4

 Internship, Supervised Practice (26 required units)

-NUSCTX 400Supervised Practice in Dietetics (approximately: 4-5 weeks of community nutrition, 2 weeks of campus community nutrition, 4-5 weeks of outpatient nutritional care, 6-7 weeks of institutional foodservice management, 16-17 weeks of clinical nutrition)2-12
+NUSCTX 400Supervised Practice in Dietetics (approximately: 4-5 weeks of community nutrition, 2 weeks of campus community nutrition, 4-5 weeks of outpatient nutritional care, 6-7 weeks of institutional foodservice management, 16-17 weeks of clinical nutrition)4-12

 Program Outcomes

 Graduates will apply their knowledge and skills through employment in nutrition and dietetics or health related fields and will have a personal commitment to a high standard of professional behavior.
+Specific program objectives and outcome data are available upon request.

 Research Resources

 The summer session term following year one is dedicated to a capstone project in the metabolic biology research labs or other nutritional sciences focused labs.
 During this experience, students will investigate nutritional science themes and connect research with their coursework.
+Past students have had research experiences with program collaborators within the Nutritional Sciences department and on campus, and also off campus with collaborators at Stanford, UCSF, and UCSF Benioff Children's Hospital, Oakland.

 Professional Development Activities